Mary Charles George: Career

 After successfully passing three such examinations, Charles obtained, in 1932, a scholarship to enroll in the two-year course offered by Spring Gardens Teacher Training College in Antigua.
 Returning to St. Kitts in 1934, she was unable to secure a paid position and worked as an unpaid teacher at Estridge Government School until the following year.
 At that time, she was hired as an assistant teacher at St. Paul’s Government School.
 She taught at St. Paul’s until 1945, when she accepted a position as the head teacher in Palmetto Point at the Trinity Government School.
 After three years, she returned to Estridge Government School as head teacher.
 She lived in Molineux and rode her bicycle daily to the school, for which she received a transportation allowance.
 In 1956, she was transferred as head teacher to the Cayon Government School, where she taught for the next 12 years.
 During this time, she also served as a school inspector.
 The following year, Charles' sister, Isa Isaac, died leaving five children in need of care.
 Charles took in the boys and raised them.
 She returned to Molineux in 1968, and retired from government service two years later.

 Charles served as a member of the Moravian Provincial Synod meeting, held in Antigua, as part of the St. Kitts delegation in 1969. and briefly taught at the George Moody Stuart Memorial School at the sugar factory, located in Golden Rock, Basseterre.
-Then in 1971, as the first woman candidate in St. Kitts and Nevis, Charles ran for election on the ticket of the People’s Action Movement.
-She didn't win and soon moved to the Virgin Islands.
+In 1971, Charles became the first woman to run for election in Saint Kitts and Nevis, running as a People’s Action Movement candidate for the Parsons/Lodge seat in that year's election.
+She was unsuccessful, coming second with 22% of the vote.
+Soon after, moved to the Virgin Islands.
 Charles taught in Tortola, British Virgin Islands, for 18 months and then moved to Saint Croix, U.S. Virgin Islands, where she continued to teach.
 In 1975, she married Valdemar Henrique George (1910–2000) and they made their home in Christiansted.
 George retired from teaching after 53 years in 1978 and the following year, she was made a life-time member of the Caribbean Union of Teachers.
 In recognition of her many years of service to education, George was honoured by Queen Elizabeth II with the Order of the British Empire in the New Year’s Honours for 1985.
 The following year, a hospital in Molyneux was completed which was named in her honour as the Mary Charles Hospital.

 After her husband's death, George returned to St. Kitts.
 She died on 18 March 2008 in Molyneux, Saint Kitts.
 Posthumously, the St. Kitts Teachers’ Union named an award, the "Mary Charles-George Award", in her honour to recognize teaching excellence.